-As we can see, there are many installable packages that aim to make the whole process of authentication simple and easy for any developer to get started.
-However, it may be overwhelming at times to determine which one to use.
-This article aims to cover what each package is and when it is a good idea to choose one over the others.
+As we can see, there are many installable packages that aim to make the whole process of Laravel authentication simple and easy for any software developer to get started.

-Laravel's Default Auth Facade
+Laravel's default Auth facade

-Before we take a look at the installable packages that can be used to authenticate our users, it may be an important to note that Laravel can authenticate users without having to install any additional packages.
+Before we take a look at the installable packages that can be used to authenticate our users, it may be important to note that Laravel can authenticate users without having to install any additional packages.
 One may use the default Auth

 $user = User::where('email', 'email@example.com');